 Handstands have been treated like a circus skill, but they are quietly one of the most efficient training tools an adult can pick up.
 They build serious shoulder strength, demand whole-body engagement, train balance, and force a relationship with fear that translates into other parts of life.
 They also look great.
 The downside is that most people quit before they get past the wall stage.
-A structured thirty-day plan changes that.
+A structured thirty-day plan changes that, because the early days are about building the prerequisites rather than chasing the freestanding moment.

 - Day 1.
 Wrist mobility and shoulder warm-up sequence for ten minutes.